samborba/platform-integrator/README.md

 #### Request Summary:
  - origin: real device, where the data is being generated/transmitted from;
 - destination: **virtual device** created at Dojot to **only receive data** generated from the model implanted in the platiagro;
-- experimentId: experiment id created at PlatIAgro;
+- experimentURL: URL of the experiment deployment created at PlatIAgro;

 *For more details on how to use any of the platforms, please, check [PlatIAgro](https://platiagro.github.io/docs/experiments/) and [Dojot documentation](https://dojotdocs.readthedocs.io/en/latest/using-web-interface.html).*
 ___